How to ship tobacco products nationally and internationally

 Depending on the size and time-sensitivity of your shipment, Eurosender offers several options to choose from.

-How to pack cigarettes for shipping?
+How to pack tobacco products for shipping?

 - Place the tobacco inside a plastic bag to avoid contact with water.